 “It’s Now or Never” is a humorous and poignant look at one man’s life in late middle age, the challenges of living outside the box of conventional 9 to 5 existence, and adventures in aging and dealing with times when one man planned, and God laughed.

 Winnipeg’s Jewish Post called the show, “intriguing” and “masterfully told,” and it was chosen as “Best of Festival” at the Calgary Fringe, 2019.

 During spring and summer 2019, I performed “It’s Now or Never” in the Boston area and at the Calgary and Edmonton Fringe Festivals.
-In 2018, I performed at the Piano Factory in Boston, and at the Regina and Winnipeg Fringe.
+In 2018, I performed at the Piano Craft Gallery in Boston, and at the Regina and Winnipeg Fringe Festivals.

 You can check out clips from the show below:

 In summer 2017, I performed “One Man’s Journey through the Middle Ages” at the Indianapolis Fringe Festival in August, and the Elgin (IL) Fringe near Chicago in September.
 I got very positive responses from my audiences, and a good review from a local blogger, ending with, “You may think you could never relate to an aging, single, gay Jewish man, but this piece will make you feel like marrying one.”
 (Elgin Review)

 In summer 2016, I did five shows at the Minnesota Fringe Festival in Minneapolis, and I got a great review from Lavender, the local gay paper.

 Over Labor Day weekend 2015, I performed at the Chicago Fringe Festival in Jefferson Park.
 In summer (2014), I performed “One Man’s Journey” at Cleveland’s Masonic Auditorium, sponsored by Gay Games 9!
 I also performed the show at Boston’s Hostel International.